Graduate Diploma in Health and Social Inclusion

 700 8956

-Our one-year Graduate Diploma in Health and Social Inclusion, the first of its kind in Ireland, is designed to give you the knowledge and skills you will need to tackle healthcare inequity and social exclusion, which can devastate community health and social wellbeing.
+Our one-year Graduate Diploma in Health and Social Inclusion, the first of its kind in Ireland, is designed to give you the knowledge and skills you will need to provide leadership in tackling inequity and social exclusion.

 Overview